 Explanation: All the genes of an individual are not expressed at the same time.
 The age of onset of baldness gene in men is 20 years and above.

-2. Duchenne muscular dystrophy is a X linked gene.
-What is expected if an individual has this gene?
+2. Duchenne muscular dystrophy is an X linked gene.
+What has expected if an individual has this gene?

 a) Neonatal death

 d) 30 years life expectancy

 Explanation: In case of Duchenne muscular dystrophy the age of onset of the disease is about 2-5 years of age.
 This is a lethal gene which is X linked recessive.